subparprogramming/the-quick-brown-fox/README.md

 Yeah... not really sure what this project is yet.

+Site should be live here: [https://fox.subparprogramming.org/](https://fox.subparprogramming.org/)

-But some technologies we're looking to use are:
+Some technologies we're looking to use are:

 - [Next.js](https://nextjs.org/)
 - [react-spring](https://react-spring.io/)